Web Crawler System Design

 Let us explore the individual component of the system:

 Seed URLs: To begin the crawl process, we need to provide a set of seed URLs to the web crawler.
 One way to do this is to use a website's domain name to crawl all of its web pages.
-To make our system more efficient, we should be strategic in choosing the seed URL because it can impact the number of web pages that are crawled.
-The selection of the seed URL can depend on various factors, such as geographical location, categories (such as entertainment, education, sports, food), content type, etc.
+To make system more efficient, we should be strategic in choosing the seed URL because it can impact the number of web pages that are crawled.
+The selection of the seed URL can depend on factors like geographical location, categories (entertainment, education, sports, food), content type, etc.

-URL Frontier: Component that stores URLs to be downloaded is called the URL Frontier.
+URL Frontier: Component that explores URLs to be downloaded is called the URL Frontier.
 One way to crawl the web is to use a breadth-first traversal, starting from the seed URLs.
-This can be implemented by using the URL Frontier as a first-in, first-out (FIFO) queue, where URLs will be processed in the order that they were added to the queue (starting with the seed URLs).
+We can implement this by using the URL Frontier as a first-in first-out (FIFO) queue, where URLs will be processed in the order that they were added to the queue (starting with the seed URLs).

-HTML Fetcher: HTML fetcher is a component that is responsible for downloading web pages corresponding to a given URL, as provided by the URL Frontier.
-It does this by using a network protocol such as HTTP or HTTPS.
+HTML Fetcher: HTML fetcher component is responsible for downloading web pages corresponding to a given URL provided by the URL Frontier.
+It does this by using a network protocol like HTTP or HTTPS.
 In simple words, HTML fetcher retrieves the actual web page content that needs to be analyzed and stored.

-HTML Parser: After HTML fetcher has downloaded a web page, it is important to parse, analyze, and validate the content to ensure the integrity and security of the stored data.
+HTML Parser: After HTML fetcher has downloaded a web page, we need to parse, analyze, and validate the content to ensure the integrity and security of the data.
 For this, HTML Parser will check issues like poorly formatted HTML or malware that could cause problems with the storage system.
 Through this process, we ensure that the data being stored is of high quality.

-Duplicate Detection: Studies have shown that around 30% of web pages contain duplicate content, which can lead to inefficiencies and slowdowns in the storage system if the same content is stored multiple times.
+Duplicate Detection: Studies have shown that around 30% of web pages contain duplicate content, which can lead to inefficiencies in the storage system.
 To avoid this problem, we can use a data structure to check for redundancy in the downloaded content.
 For example, we can use MD5 hashing to compare the content of pages that have been previously seen, and check if the same hash has occurred before.
 This can help to identify and prevent the storage of duplicate content.

 Caching: To improve the efficiency of web crawler, we can use a cache to store recently processed URLs.
 This allows us to quickly look for a URL in the cache rather than crawling the web to find it again.
 The type of cache will depend on the specific use case for the web crawler.